Timothée Dieng: Southend United

 In June 2018 Dieng signed for Southend United on a two-year contract after turning down a contract offer from Bradford City.
 Under Sol Campbell's management, Dieng became an integral member of the first team, and was appointed captain.

 Exeter City

 On 20 July 2021, Dieng joined League Two side Exeter City on a free transfer, signing a one-year deal.
 On 3 December 2021 he signed a contract extension, tying him to the Devon side until 2024.

 On 23 April 2022 he was named as the side's Player of the Season for 2021–22, 4 days before Exeter secured promotion to League One.
 He was also named in the League Two Team of the Season for 2021–22.

 Gillingham

 On 11 January 2023, Dieng dropped back down to League Two, signing for Gillingham after an undisclosed release clause was triggered.

+On 3 February 2025, Dieng joined fellow League Two side Cheltenham Town on loan for the remainder of the season.
+He was released following the expiry of his contract.

+On 14 May 2025, it was announced that Dieng would not renew his contract with Gillingham.

+Dagenham & Redbridge

+On 1 August 2025, Dieng joined National League South club Dagenham & Redbridge on a two-year deal.

 Personal life

 Born in France, Dieng is of Senegalese descent.
 He is the older brother of the footballer Nathanaël Dieng.